enormandeau/barque/README.md

 Different releases can be
 [accessed here](https://github.com/enormandeau/barque/releases).
-It is recommended to use the latest version or at least version 1.5.1.
+It is recommended to use the latest version.

 ## Dependencies